Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 The format of header should be ``$ID|$STRAIN|$SRNANAME``.
 For example, ``>saci2813.1|Acinetobacter sp.
 ADP1|Aar``.
 The ID is saci403.1; the strain of this sRNA is Acinetobacter sp.
 ADP1 and the name of sRNA is Aar.
-If the user doesn't follow the format, it will occur error when the user runs with ``--sRNA_blast_stat, -sb``.
+If the database does not follow the format, it will occur error when the user runs with ``--sRNA_blast_stat, -sb``.
 Or the results will be meaningless.
 User can also assign ``--best_with_all_sRNAhit, -ba`` for including all candidates which can find hits in sRNA database (even without matching other filters).

 Searching nr database: `Blast+ <ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/>`_ and `nr database <ftp://ftp.ncbi.nih.gov/blast/db/FASTA/>`_ are required.

 Terminator: gff file of terminator is needed.
-If user wants that sRNA have to associated with terminator, please add ``-bt``.
+If sRNA must be associated with terminator, please add ``-bt``.
 Without ``-bt``, it will only provide to the relationship between terminator and sRNA but does not remove the the candidates which not associated with terminator.

 sORF: gff file of sORF needs to be assigned.
-If user wants that sRNA must not overlap with sORF,
+If sRNA must be not overlap with sORF,
 please add ``-bs``.
 Without ``-bs``, it will only provide to the relationship between sORF and sRNA but does not remove the the candidates which are overlap with sORF.

 Promoter: Table of promoters have to be input.
 It can compare between promoters and sRNA for ranking the sRNA candidate as well.
-Moreover, If user wants that sRNA have to associated with promoter, please add ``-bp``.
+Moreover, If sRNA must be associated with promoter, please add ``-bp``.
 Without ``-bp``, it will only provide to the relationship between promoter and sRNA but does not remove the the candidates which not associated with promoter.